 Nearly half all teens and emerging adults with a mental health diagnosis also have a substance use disorder.
 Most often, they’re using — at least in part — in an attempt to manage difficult feelings or distressing symptoms.
 This may work in the short term, but ultimately substance use makes things worse.

-Helping teens and emerging adults get and stay clean requires effectively breaking this cycle, by addressing both their substance use and mental health challenges.
-Unfortunately, very few mental health therapists have any training in substance use disorders.
+Helping teens and emerging adults get and stay clean requires effectively breaking this cycle by addressing both their substance use and mental health challenges.
+Unfortunately, very few mental health therapists have training in substance use disorders.
 Even fewer drug counselors are qualified to address mental health issues.

 Here’s my credentials:

 - I’m both a Licensed Mental Health Counselor and certified Substance Use Disorders Professional.

 - I’ve been treating substance use, mental health, and co-occurring disorders in teens and emerging adults since 2003.

 - I regularly present at international, national, and regional conferences on the topic of substance use disorders among teens.